MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

 The top level block in the NGINX config file is the [virtual server](https://docs.nginx.com/nginx/admin-guide/web-server/web-server/#setting-up-virtual-servers).
 The main utility of virtual servers is that they allow you to sort incoming requests based on the port and hostname.
-Let's start by looking at the most basic server block possible:
+Let's start by looking at a basic server block:

 ```nginx
 server {